nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 | `SoundSensors TS-US-115-CA` | 4~5 mA | 4~5 mA |
 | `Antenna` | 500mA |  *None* |

 Of course to gain a more efficent misuration about power energy will can use a specific tool like ammeter that we can misurate the powersupply on the device.
-The board supply a special pin like JP5 used for this operation.

 ### Evaluation of end-user experience
 We focus on effectiveness of service and knowledge extrapolated